marisacasillas/chatterlab/content/werld2025.md

 A typical class will involve: Pre-class reading and in-class guest lecture(s) and discussion.
 The readings, presentations, and notes from the discussion (but not any recording of the discussion) will be shared with participants during the course (and publicly after the course) to increase the visibility and long-term utility of this endeavor.

 Classes will take place on Tuesdays and Thursdays, each lasting 1 hour.
 The exact start time of each session is not yet established** but a final calendar will be shared with all attendees as soon as possible.
-In general, Tuesdays will take place early morning (6–9am) for attendees in Asia/Oceania and Thursdays will take place in the late afternoon (4–7) for attendees in Europe/Africa.
+In general, "Tuesdays" will take place early Wednesdat morning (6–9am) for attendees in Asia/Oceania and "Thursdays" will take place in the late Thursday afternoon (4–7) for attendees in Europe/Africa.
 Attendees in the Americas could participate in either or both days, at will.
 Attendees are typically only expected to attend class once per week (i.e., Tuesdays or Thursdays).

 **Lead instructor:** [Marisa Casillas](https://chatterlab.uchicago.edu/bios/marisa-aboutme/)